Informative Essays: A Beginner’s Guide, Examples & Topics

 4. Instructional Essay (How-To Essay)

-Purpose: Instructs the reader how to perform a particular task or procedure, step by step.
+Purpose: Teach readers how to complete a task or understand a process step by step.

 Example: